luziaromanetto/ISSOF/README.md

 # ISSOF
-ISSOF is an implemantatiof of Isosurface Stuffing method, using the OF data struct.
+ISSOF is an implemantation of Isosurface Stuffing method, using the OF data struct.